encord-team/frontend-assignment/README.md

 - When a piece has landed then it is placed in that position and all rows that are full are removed from the grid.
 This could be multiple rows.

-- After any rows have been cleared (if required) then another piece is released at the top of the grid like before.
+- After any full rows have been cleared, another piece is released at the top of the grid.

-- The game stops when a piece is released but cannot enter the grid.
-At this point a "new game" button appears which when clicked will clear the grid and start another game.
+- The game stops when a piece is released but cannot enter the grid, because another piece blocks it.
+A "New Game" button appears which when clicked will clear the grid and start another game.

   <img src="./assets/game-ended.png" width="200px" />

 ### Controls

-Of course this is tetris so you need to be able to control it!
-However we only want you to allow these specific keys:
+Of course this is tetris so the player need to be able to control their pieces!
+However, to limit the scope, we only want you to implement these specific keys:

 - `leftArrow` - moves the piece to the left
 - `rightArrow` - moves the piece to the right